code-with-amitk/Code-examples/System-Design/Concepts/Devops/README.md

     - 1. If an automated system has an error, the full system is often completely unavailable
     - 2. Finding error in automated system is challending task, that cannot be performed by a novice engineer.
     - 3. Strong skills & experience is required to maintain/evelop the system.
 - **4. Monitoring Application/UI** Monitoring app should be available with relaease itself, monitoring will check issues on software in production.
 It should be seen by everyone in team.
+Monitoring goes hand with `SMOKE TESTS`.
+- **5. Decoupling Deployment & Release** This accelerates delivery.
+Release strategies:
+  - *5a.
+Branch by Abstraction?* Do code change Branch by branch & bring to production.
+    - 1. Create an abstraction over part of system that need to change.
+    - 2. Refactor the rest of the system to use the abstraction layer.
+    - 3. Continue coding; the abstraction layer delegates to the old or new code, as required.
+    - 4. Remove the old implementation.
+    - 5. Once the old implementation has been completely replaced, remove the abstraction layer
+  - *5b.
+Feature Toggle?* Deliver complete code to production but use data-driven switches to decide which feature is made available during runtime.
+    - Advantage?
+Restore system to a baseline state when a deployment goes wrong.
+  - *5c.
+Dark Launch/Beta Release?* Deploying 1st versions of functionality into production before releasing the functionality to all users.
+  - *5d.
+Blue Green Deployment?* Deploy the version of the application side by side with the old version.
+Now 2 proudction enviornments are available.
+Router switch can used to switch between deployments.
+At any one time, one of them (e.g., the green environment) is live.
+This is combined with A/B TESTING.
+    - *A/B Testing?* 2 versions of software are compared.
+To determine which version is better, experimentation with both versions are done simultaneously